-- Black Cloak: He wears one of the very same design that would be favored by Organization XIII, though his sports a unique zipper pull.
+- Black Cloak: The design of his coat would be favored by Organization XIII, though his sports a unique zipper pull.

-- Bunny-Ears Lawyer: Is the most powerful being seen so far: He can see into the future; can create a Keyblade on the spot with just a tiny shard of someone's heart; and implied that he can summon Kingdom Hearts on a whim if need be.
+- Bunny-Ears Lawyer: Behold: this man is the most powerful being seen so far.
+He can see into the future, create a Keyblade on the spot with just a tiny shard of someone's heart, and it's implied that he can summon Kingdom Hearts on a whim if need be.
 All said and done, he's extremely quirky - his personality ranges somewhere between easy-going and a giddy manchild.

-- Catchphrase: His personal motto, "may your heart be your guiding key."
-He admits that he says it all the time, and does say it to every one of his students after giving them their roles.
+- Catchphrase: His personal motto, "May your heart be your guiding key."
+He admits that he says it all the time, and repeats it to every one of his students after giving them their roles.

-- The Chessmaster: It's heavily implied that he caused the Keyblade War on purpose by setting the Foretellers and their Unions on a collision course, but also had plans in place to put into action after the war had ended.
-Since he's apparently able to see the future, he's definitely got an edge in forward planning.
+- The Chessmaster: It's heavily implied that he set the Keyblade War in motion by putting the Foretellers and their Unions on a collision course, as well as making plans to put into action after the war had ended.
+Since his Gazing Eye can see the future, he's definitely got an edge in forward planning.

 - Connected All Along: In the Secret Movie for III, it would seem that he and Yozora have some sort of connection with each other, as they are both in Shinjuku and appear in the Secret Movie one after the other.
 This connection was later confirmed by Tetsuya Nomura.

 - Deadpan Snarker:Ira: Isn't it our duty as Keyblade wielders to prevent this war from taking place?